letam/letam.io/_posts/2022-06-13-six-pack-diet.md

 You were born with the powers of a god.
 <br/>
 <br/>
-Why not chisel your body and mind and honour the potential and gift of your spirit?
+Why not chisel your body and mind and honour the potential and gift of your spirit? ...

 <br/>

 The point of the six-pack isn't merely to have a six-pack.

-How superficial that would be.
+How superficial would that be?

 The point is to look great when you're naked.